The Best Exercise for Depression

 How long would he mourn his losses?

-Without a doubt, I believed that he would not wait ten years to try and pick up the pieces and rebuild his vineyard.
+It dawned on me that he wouldn’t wait ten years to try and pick up the pieces.

 Man is like the tree of a field

-Suddenly, I realized that I am the field.
+Suddenly, I realized that I am like that field.

-Just as the vineyard owner still had his land, I still had mine.
+Just as the vineyard owner still had his land, I still had my body, life, and consciousness.

 Careers are called fields, and life is like a field.